panda-lsy/GitHub-Wrapped/README.md

 ## ✨ Features

 ### 🎨 Immersive Experience
-- **Interactive Slide Show**: Navigate through your year with smooth animations and transitions
+- **Smooth Slide Transitions**: Navigate through your year with beautiful animations using Framer Motion
-- **Keyboard Support**: Use arrow keys to navigate between slides
+- **Wheel Navigation**: Use your mouse wheel to seamlessly move between slides
-- **Progress Indicator**: Track your journey through the slides
+- **Progress Indicator**: Track your journey with an elegant progress bar
+- **Responsive Design**: Perfect experience on desktop, tablet, and mobile devices
+- **Modern UI**: Glass-morphism design with gradient backgrounds and custom scrollbars

 ### 📊 Comprehensive Analytics

+#### Statistics Overview
-- **Total Contributions**: Commits, pull requests, issues, and reviews combined
+- **Total Contributions**: All your commits, pull requests, issues, and reviews combined
 - **Stars Earned**: Total stars across all your repositories
 - **Pull Requests**: Track your PR contributions
 - **Issues Opened**: See your impact through issue reports